Your Sheffield jobs move when inspection signs them off, and Asana has no idea what a hold for non-conformance means

 - The whiteboard and the PM tool become one source of truth, not two

-- Integration with your ERP (Enterprise Resource Planning), helpdesk software and a business intelligence dashboard so status flows across systems
+- Integration with your ERP (Enterprise Resource Planning), helpdesk software and a business intelligence (BI) dashboard so status flows across systems

 - You're building what Monday or Jira host and update for a per-seat fee